Kounotori 6: Spacecraft

 SFINKS (Solar Cell Film Array Sheet for Next Generation on Kounotori Six) will test thin film solar cells in space.

 Kounotori Integrated Tether Experiment

 KITE (Kounotori Integrated Tether Experiment) was an experimental electrodynamic tether (EDT).
-The tether was equipped with a 20 kg end-mass, and would have been 700 m long when deployed.
+The tether was equipped with a 20 kg end-mass, and would have been 700 m long when deployed, Unfortunately deployment failed, but useful data was still gathered from some of the instruments.
 A maximum current of 10 mA was planned to run through the tether.
 Kounotori's ISS rendezvous sensor would have been utilized to measure how the end-mass moves during the test.
 The EDT experiment was scheduled following Kounotori 6's departure from the ISS, with a planned duration of one week.
 After the experiment, the tether would have been separated before the spacecraft proceeds with the de-orbit maneuvers.
 The main objective of this experiment were the orbital demonstration of both extending an uncoated bare-tether, and driving electric currents through the EDT.
 These two technologies will contribute to gaining capabilities to remove space debris.